Thapsamit/internshipNotes/README.md

 ```

 - After this we need to install whitenoise to serve image files
-- then in settings.py in INSTALLED_APPS add the middleware whitenoise
+- then in settings.py in middleware add the middleware whitenoise